geozwaan/Erosion/README.md

 - p4est 2.2.0

-## FastScape version

-We used FastScape version XXXX

-## FastScape intallation details

-XXXX

-## ASPECT-Fastscape coupling

-XXXX

 ## Paraview

-We used version 10.0 of Paraview for visualization and analysis of our models.
+We used version 5.10 of Paraview for visualization and analysis of our models.
 The relevant Paraview states are provided in /Paraview_state_files